ksylvest/graphql-sources/README.md

 `GraphQL::Sources` is a set of predefined dataloader classes build to avoid common n-plus-one issues in a GraphQL schema with Ruby.
 It supports loading `has_one`, `has_many`, `belongs_to`, `has_and_belongs_to_many`, `has_one_attached` and `has_many_attached` associations.

+_Recent versions of [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) include built-in support for loading records and associations via the `dataload_record` and `dataload_association` methods.
+These serve as a suitable alternative to some of the methods of loading provided by this library._

 ## Installation

 Install the gem and add to the application's Gemfile by executing: